Biochar: a climate change solution

 As plants grow, they remove carbon from the atmosphere.
 As plant matter decomposes, carbon cycles back into the atmosphere.
-If, however, plant-based materials are instead pyrolised—if they are heated in the absence of oxygen—then the carbon is instead transformed into a stable form: Biochar.
-Biochar strongly resists the decomposition processes that re-cycle carbon back into the atmosphere.
+If, however, plant-based materials are instead pyrolysed—if they are heated in the absence of oxygen—then the carbon is instead transformed into a stable form known as biochar, which effectively resists the decomposition processes that would put the carbon back into the atmosphere.

-Biochar has the potential to heal our atmosphere through long-term carbon sequestration, to heal our water through nutrient filtration, and to heal our soil by enhancing the habit of soil life--and more.
-Slow Farm is on the way to developing a biochar-centred social enterprise for ecological and social outcomes and livelihoods.
+Biochar has the potential to heal our atmosphere through long-term carbon sequestration, to clean our water through nutrient filtration, to improve our soil by enhancing the habit of soil life, to reduce our dependence on fossil energy--and more.
+Slow Farm is developing a biochar-centred social enterprise for ecological and social outcomes and livelihoods, and offering expertise and advice on incorporating pyrolysis in waste minimisation and energy projects.

 Properties of biochar

-Biochar is a durable form of carbon that changes very little in the presence of chemical and biological activity (recalcitrance).
-Ages for black carbon in some grassland soils have been reliably pegged to > 7,000 years in the US Midwest, and > 12,000 years in Russia.
+Biochar is a durable form of carbon that changes very little in the presence of chemical and biological activity.
+Black carbon deposits in some grassland soils have been reliably dated to > 7,000 years in the US Midwest, and > 12,000 years in Ukraine.

 High porosity